Affiliate links – Commission earned at no cost to you.

 Spreadsheet vs CRM Lead Tracking – The Honest Comparison

-| Area | Spreadsheet | CRM |
+| Area | Spreadsheet | CRM | What it means in real life |

-| Setup time | Instant | Hours to days depending on platform |
+| Setup time | Instant | Hours to days depending on platform | Lower barrier to start, but CRM pays back quickly |

-| Cost | Free | From £0 to £97+ per month |
+| Cost | Free | From £0 to £97+ per month | HubSpot free tier removes the cost barrier |

-| Ease of use | Very simple | Moderate learning curve |
+| Ease of use | Very simple | Moderate learning curve | Spreadsheet wins on day one, CRM wins long term |

-| Lead capture | Manual – someone has to enter it | Automatic from forms, calls, messages |
+| Lead capture | Manual | Automatic from forms, calls, messages | Less admin, fewer lost enquiries |

-| Follow-up | Manual – someone has to remember | Automated reminders or sequences |
+| Follow-up | Manual | Automated reminders or sequences | Quotes do not rely on memory |

-| Response speed | Depends on someone checking the spreadsheet | Instant automated response possible |
+| Response speed | Depends on someone checking | Instant automated response possible | Missed calls can still turn into conversations |

-| Pipeline visibility | Only as good as last update | Real time always |
+| Pipeline visibility | Only as good as last update | Real time always | Easier to see what needs action today |

-| Scalability | Breaks quickly as volume grows | Built to scale |
+| Scalability | Breaks quickly as volume grows | Built to scale | Spreadsheet becomes the bottleneck when you get busier |

-| GDPR compliance | Depends on how it is stored and shared | Built-in data controls on most platforms |
+| GDPR compliance | Depends on storage and sharing | Built-in data controls | Safer for storing UK customer data |

-| Best for | Under 10 leads per week, one person, low volume | Growing volume, consistent follow-up, automation |
+| Best for | Under 10 leads per week, one person | Growing volume, consistent follow-up, automation | Switch when follow-ups start getting missed |

 If your leads are not being followed up automatically right now, your spreadsheet is already costing you money.
 Every unanswered call and delayed reply is a job that went to a competitor.